 Does your tribal code already contain laws concerning criminal jurisdiction?

-Point of Discussion: Are our criminal jurisdiction laws sufficient?
+Yes (If yes, write the citation here) No Point of Discussion: Are our criminal jurisdiction laws sufficient?
 Are our current laws broad enough to cover the domestic violence cases the tribe is seeking to prosecute?
 What changes should be made?
 Does your tribal code already contain a statute concerning civil jurisdiction?

-Point of Discussion: Are our civil jurisdiction laws sufficient?
+Yes (If yes, write the citation here) No Point of Discussion: Are our civil jurisdiction laws sufficient?
 Are our laws broad enough to cover cases that may arise as the result of domestic violence?
 Do our laws address personal, territorial, and subject matter jurisdiction?